 Child-Aid’s FUNDIT program provides children in Guatemala with the finances for school registration fees, uniforms, school supplies, shoes, and textbooks, and when needed, transportation costs and health care.

-Since 2003, we have raised over $64,000, providing more than 500 educational scholarships for Guatemalan grade-schoolers.
-FUNDIT was recently renamed the Ethical Bean Coffee Scholarship Fund.
+Since 2003, we have raised over $64,000, providing more than 650 educational scholarships for Guatemalan grade-schoolers.
+The FUNDIT Scholarship Program was recently renamed the Ethical Bean Coffee Scholarship Fund.

 Local Community Involvement

 Ethical Bean Coffee’s commitment to supporting local community organizations has taken on a number of forms, focusing primarily in the arts.
-Through coffee donations in 2010, we have helped support and promote local organizations, assisting in raising over $30,000.
+Through coffee donations we support and promote local organizations, and assist them in raising funds.

 Looking for support for your upcoming event?
 Contact us to talk to our community events coordinator about your eligibility.